ivnvxd/pyquest/markdown/03_control_flow_and_data_flows.md

     with: Hello, copy World!

 With this context manager, you can ensure that database transactions are either committed if everything goes well or rolled back if an exception occurs.
+This is a common pattern for managing resources that need to be cleaned up after use.

 ```python